bmaag90/magic-the-gpt/README.md

 ## Description

-This repo tries to answer the question if a Transformer decoder model is able to generate better Magic the Gathering cards than Wizards of the Cost.
+This project tries to answer the question if a Transformer decoder model is able to generate better Magic the Gathering cards than Wizards of the Cost.
 The model follows the description in the "Attention is all you need" paper (Vaswani et al. 2017) and is trained on MTG cards, which can be downloaded from [https://mtgjson.com/](https://mtgjson.com/).
 The cards are first pre-processed, i.e. relevant information concatentated to convert the csv file into text, and then used to train the model, which predicts the next character based on some context.